 Kehilat Sha’ar is an independent, egalitarian and vibrant community.
 Sha’ar holds a communal Shabbat experience, including services.

 Kehilat Sha’ar: Kehilat Sha’ar features a monthly traditional egalitarian prayer service.

 Orthodox: BOO’s gabbaim coordinate a daily Orthodox minyan: three times a day, every day, as well as on Shabbat and holidays.
 Find minyan times and locations at http://www.booweb.org/index.html.

 Reconstructionist: BRO coordinates monthly Friday night services and Saturday morning services about once a semester.

 Reform: BaRuCH coordinates holiday services, weekly Kabbalat Shabbat and havdallah services, and Saturday morning services about once a month.

-Sephardi: The Brandeis Sephardic Initiative coordinates a Sephardic service about once a month.
+Sephardi: The Brandeis Organization of Sephardic Students coordinates a Sephardic service about once a month.

 Shira Chadasha: The Shira Chadasha minyan features a prayer service with a mechitza (a separation between men and women), with a Kabbalat Shabbat led by a woman.
 The minyan holds one Friday night service each month.
 Find more information here.

-Traditional Egalitarian: The Traditional Egalitarian Minyan, an affiliate of BUCO, holds Shacharit services on Monday and Thursday mornings, as well as weekly Shabbat services and holiday services.
+Conservative: The Brandeis Conservative Minyan, an affiliate of BUCO, holds Shacharit services on Monday and Thursday mornings, as well as weekly Shabbat services and holiday services.